 Green Your Bottom Line in Food and Beverage Businesses is an initiative to support food and beverage businesses in making pollution prevention improvements to their facilities and processes, which will benefit both their businesses and the environment:

 - Reduce operating costs

 We are holding a series of interactive workshops for food and beverage businesses to share experiences, challenges and successes to date and plan future actions.
 Workshops will include case studies and lessons learned, technical topics, and opportunities to learn from peers.
 Our team of experts will connect participants with the appropriate resources - many of them free - and incentives or funding to help with energy and environmental improvements.
-We have held four workshops across Massachusetts between May 2016 and May 2017, and participants gave very positive feedback, citing the networking opportunities and connection with resources as particularly helpful.
+We have held five workshops across Massachusetts since May 2016, and participants have given very positive feedback, citing the networking opportunities and connection with resources as particularly helpful.

 or follow us @foodbeverageMA

 We are currently planning our workshops/webinars for 2019.
 Check back or email us